oliche/jwaclassic/pages/pages-root-folder/contact.md

 ---

 ## Contact
-You have a question about a car or a restoration ?
+A question about a car or a restoration ?
-You want to know more about prewar french classic cars ?
+Want to know more about prewar French classic automobiles ?
-You can reach us by email at: [contact@jwaclassic.com](mailto:contact@jwaclassic.com)
+Or just want to discuss about technical or historical matters related to French vintage cars ?

+We are happy to look into it if you contact us at [contact@jwaclassic.com](mailto:contact@jwaclassic.com)

 Or leave your email and a message below and we will contact you: